migvidal/website/content/en/posts/micro-chat.md

 github_subpath: migvidal-micro-chat
 ---

-App de chat con Firestore como back-end.
-Utiliza React con Firebase Hooks.
+Chat app with Firestore as a back-end.
+Uses React with Firebase Hooks.

 [Web](https://migvidal-micro-chat.vercel.app)